Barron Trump: Sports

-Trump was given a Telstar Mechta from the 2018 Russia–United States Summit.
+Vladimir Putin and Donald Trump holding a Telstar Mechta during the 2018 Russia–United States Summit.
+Trump said he would give Barron the ball.

-According to The Washington Post in 2017, golf is "a favorite of Barron's", and his father played golf with him during his first presidency, a rarity according to People magazine.
+According to The Washington Post in 2017, golf is "a favorite of Barron's", and his father played golf with him during his first presidency, but only rarely according to People magazine.
 Trump played baseball in Central Park in his youth.
-The Post reported that Trump enjoys soccer and is a fan of Arsenal F.C.
 During the 2017 Easter Egg Roll at the White House, Trump discussed soccer with D.C.
 United forward Patrick Mullins and midfielders Julian Buescher and Marcelo Sarvas.
 D.C.
 United presented him with a personalized soccer ball.
 In September 2017, Trump joined D.C.
 United Academy's under-12 team as a midfielder.
-During the 2018 Russia–United States Summit, Trump's father said he would give him the Telstar Mechta that Russian President Vladimir Putin gave him, though according to Bloomberg News, U.S. law prevents Barron from receiving the soccer ball.
+During the 2018 Russia–United States Summit, Trump's father said he would give him the Telstar Mechta that Russian president Vladimir Putin gave him, though according to Bloomberg News, U.S. law prevents Barron from receiving the soccer ball.
 In December 2018, Trump met D.C.
 United forward Wayne Rooney at the White House, reportedly having asked his father to invite Rooney.

+Trump accompanied his father in attending the 2026 FIFA World Cup final in New Jersey.